abreumateus/ESE410020/01/README.md

 ## Running

 Running the 00.py file, a figure will open with the random generated data and the line adjustments will be plotted in a set of 100 iterations.
 Due to the aleatory data, if possible, it will be linearly separable.
-This shows that the single-layer Perceptron is working properly, because it is a linear classifier.
+This shows that the single-layer Perceptron is working properly.
 Finished the training process, the weights will be printed.

 Therefore, you can click anywhere in the plot area and test the Perceptron with untrained points.
 It will print the selected coordinates and output, plotting it interactively with the correct classification.
-You can finish the file by closing the figure.
+You can finish the program by closing the figure.

 ## Contributing